lcp

 Optional Peer Discussion:

-The course encourages optional peer engagement - such as presenting findings at a team meeting, discussing with a colleague or registrar, or exploring change ideas with practice leadership.
+The audit encourages optional peer engagement - such as presenting findings at a team meeting, discussing with a colleague or registrar, or exploring change ideas with practice leadership.
 These discussions can reinforce learning and spark practice-wide improvements.

-By completing this course, participants will be able to:
+By completing this mini-audit, participants will be able to:

 • Identify patients who may benefit from end-of-life planning